Interview Query

 You can find the inverse of any square matrix with the numpy.linalg.inv(array) function.
 In this case, the ‘array’ would be the matrix to be inverted.

-42. Write a function to return a 5-by-5 matrix that contains the portion of employees employed in each department compared to the total number of employees at each company.
+42. Write a function to return a 5-by-5 matrix containing the number of employees employed in each department compared to the total number of employees at each company.

 More context.
 Let’s say we have a five-by-five matrix num_employees where each row is a company and each column represents a department.
-Each cell of the matrix displays the number of employees working in that particular department at each company.
+Each matrix cell displays the number of employees working in that particular department at each company.

 To reconstruct the new array, loop through every cell in a department and divide by the total number of employees of the whole company, which is the sum of the whole row.